 Topic 6: Hierarchical Linear Models.
 Introduction to multilevel data structures, model building and testing, effect size, fixed and random effects, missing data and model assumptions, hierarchical linear modeling (HLM) logistics, statistical power, and design planning.
 Statistics and Data Sciences 385 (Topic 6) and Statistics and Scientific Computation 385 (Topic 6) may not both be counted.
-Additional prerequisite: Statistics and Data Sciences 385 (Topic 2)), or the equivalent or consent of instructor.
+Additional prerequisite: Statistics and Data Sciences 385 (Topic 2) (or Statistics and Scientific Computation 385 (Topic 385 (Topic 2)), or the equivalent or consent of instructor.